asantaga/wiserHomeAssistantPlatform/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/hacs/integration)

-This repository contains a Home Assistant component + platforms, for the awesome Drayton Wiser Heating solution.
-It also supports the European version of the Wiser Hub under the Schneider Electric brand, including support for lights and blinds.
-This component only works locally with your wiser hub and does not rely on the cloud.
+This repository contains a Home Assistant integration for the awesome Drayton Wiser Heating solution.
+This integration only works locally with your wiser hub and does not rely on the cloud.

+It also supports some European versions of the Wiser Hub under the Schneider Electric brand, including support for lights and blinds.

-For the latest version of the Wiser Home Assistant Platform please use the master branch or better still install via HACS. if you want bleeding edge then checkout the dev branch, or look out for beta releases via HACS.
+For the latest version of the Wiser Home Assistant Platform please use the master branch or better still install via HACS.
+If you want bleeding edge then checkout the dev branch, or look out for beta releases via HACS.
 Depending on what you choose you may need to use the Manual Code Installation described below.

 For more information checkout the AMAZING community thread available on [https://community.home-assistant.io/t/drayton-wiser-home-assistant-integration/80965](https://community.home-assistant.io/t/drayton-wiser-home-assistant-integration/80965)

----

 ## What's New in 3.1?